aoldialup/OOPEngine/README.md

         static void Main(string[] args)
         {
-            // This is the driver of the game, which will perform updates and rendering behind the scenes GameContainer gc = new GameContainer(WINDOW_WIDTH, WINDOW_HEIGHT, WINDOW_TITLE, new Game(), clearColor);
+            // This is the driver of the game, which will perform updates and rendering behind the scenes.
+            // Here we pass in our window data and an instance of Game, which allows the game engine to work GameContainer gc = new GameContainer(WINDOW_WIDTH, WINDOW_HEIGHT, WINDOW_TITLE, new Game(), clearColor);
             gc.Run();
         }